Disney's Toontown Online

 Manholes in Cog HQs

 After Bossbot HQ was released, manholes could be spotted in all of the Cog Headquarters.
 No official information has been released about the manholes or why they were added.

 Unused Tunnel in Acorn Acres

-This infamous tunnel in Chip 'n Dale's Acorn Acres was always under construction, and was never opened at all during the game's span.
+This infamous tunnel in Chip 'n Dale's Acorn Acres was always under construction, and was never opened at all during the game's lifespan.
 At a Q&A during the fan-organized 2016 ToonFest Event, Jesse Schell, Toontown Online's director, stated that the tunnel had no purpose, and was there if the development team wanted to create a new area they hadn't thought of yet.

 Some time after the tunnel was released, an article was published to Toontown Brazil's website stating that behind the tunnel "were no Cogs".

 Hidden Moon Under Estates

 Ever since Estates were released on the Test Server, an upside-down moon could be seen if a Toon swam inside and clipped into the river tunnel.
 It was assumed that a day-night feature for the Estate was considered, as the sun seen at the top is a separate texture.

 - The music for the Toon Slingshot and Treasure Dive trolley games were switched at one point, as evidenced by Treasure Dive's music internally referred to as MG_Target and Toon Slingshot's music referred to as MG_Diving in phase_4.